 I asked Dr. Amy Nett, MD, to contribute this guest post.
-She recently joined my private practice and will be working with me in the clinic.
 Amy initially completed her medical training in radiology at Stanford University Hospital, but wanted to work more directly with patients, helping them to prevent and reverse chronic disease and truly transform their health.
-Combined with her passion for nutrition she decided to pursue a career in functional medicine, and is excited to have the opportunity to work more closely with patients in achieving their goals and realizing their best potential.
+Combined with her passion for nutrition she decided to pursue a career in Functional Medicine.
 You’ll be hearing more from Amy in the future!

 Over the past several years there has been an exponential increase in the number of studies linking imbalances or disturbances of the gut microbiota to a wide range of diseases including obesity, inflammatory bowel diseases, depression and anxiety (1,2,3,4,5).
 One of the best ways to establish and support a healthy gut microbiome is by providing the right “foods” for your gut bacteria.
 These “foods” are called prebiotics.